How do I activate an SSL certificate?

 Once done, you will be taken to the Certificate Management page where you can view the Order ID, Certificate Authority's order ID, and other details of the certificate.

-By selecting "See Details," you can review certificate-related information, re-send the approval email, download the necessary file for HTTP-based validation, select a different validation method (Comodo certificates only), and check the CNAME record.
+By selecting "See Details," you can review certificate-related information, re-send the approval email, download the necessary file for HTTP-based validation, select a different validation method, and check the CNAME record.

 Confirmation emails are delivered to the approval address within 10 minutes of activation.
 You must confirm the issuance by clicking the link included in the approval email.
 The validated certificate will then be sent to the administrative email address selected during activation.